entrippy/OctoPrint-OctoHue/README.md

 Illuminate your print job and signal its status using a Philips Hue light.

+## New in 0.3.0
+* Added the ability to control Rooms and Zones.
+* Lights will now turn off when Octoprint quits

 ## Features
 * Light on and off in coordination with the connection between Octoprint and your printer
 * Configure "Connected" light colour using colour picker or HTML hex colour codes